A note from Bear Claw Lodge regarding COVID-19:

 - The lodge and outdoor spaces will be reset between every trip and tailored to the number of guests on site.

 - All bar service ware will be behind the bar out of guest site lines.
-Only certain wine glasses will be in open areas and a cleaning/ final polish will be done before each use.

 How will side duties look different?

 There will be frequent loads of laundry running for napkins and cleaning cloths

 The housekeeping team will experience the most significant changes in operations due to COVID-19.
 Cleaning services will only occur while guests are outside of their rooms.
 Any items that guests would like laundered or removed will be placed outside of the bedroom door and these items will be replenished and left on a sanitized surface just outside of the guest room door.
 There will also be a system implemented which will allow guests to order room amenities during the course of their stay.
 We will encourage guests to communicate any amenities that they would like brought to their room prior to departing for the day’s guided activities.
 Rooms will not be used back to back.
 This creates an isolated resting period between guest departure and entrance into the lodge/rooms by housekeepers.
 Due to increased levels of sanitation, room flips will take longer.
 Avoiding assigning the same room back to back creates extra time for housekeepers to perform thorough room changeovers.